pulumi/docs/content/docs/reference/pkg/azure/managementresource/manangementlock.md

     notes="Locked because it's needed by a third-party")
 ```

-Deprecated: azure.managementresource.ManangementLock has been deprecated in favor of azure.management.Lock

 <p class="resource-deprecated">Deprecated: {{% md %}}azure.managementresource.ManangementLock has been deprecated in favor of azure.management.Lock{{% /md %}}</p>